 The international integration process is currently creating a flow of labor migration between countries worldwide, and Vietnam is no exception.
 As a developing nation, Vietnam has become an attractive destination for many foreign workers.
-This article provides some legal issues that foreign workers need to be aware of to ensure compliance with the laws and regulations while working in Vietnam.
+Subsequently, to ensure legal compliance, understanding the complexity of obtaining and maintaining a work permit in Vietnam is crucial for foreign employees.

 1. Conditions for foreign workers to come to Vietnam to work